is-yusuf/Humor_detection/README.md

 # Humor_detection
-This is the github repo for our Data science class where we work on developing an NLP to recognize humorous text.
+This is the github repo for our Data science class where we work on developing an NLP to recognize humorous/sarcastic text.